-ECP as a treatment of GVHD after a prior allogeneic stem-cell transplant is based on the fact that GVHD is an immunologically mediated disease.
-GVHD can be categorized into acute disease, occurring within the first 100 days after infusion of allogeneic cells, or chronic disease, which develops some time after 100 days.
+ECP as a treatment of GVHD after a prior allogeneic stem cell transplant is based on the fact that GVHD is an immunologically mediated disease.
+GVHD can be categorized into acute disease, occurring within the first 100 days after infusion of allogeneic cells, or chronic disease, which develops sometime after 100 days.
 Acute GVHD is commonly graded from I–IV, ranging from mild disease, which is characterized by a skin rash without involvement of the liver or gut, to grades III and IV, which are characterized by generalized erythroderma, elevated bilirubin levels, or diarrhea.
-Grade III acute GVHD is considered severe, while Grade IV is considered life threatening.
+Grade III acute GVHD is considered severe, while Grade IV is considered life-threatening.
 Chronic GVHD typically presents with more diverse symptomatology resembling autoimmune diseases such as progressive systemic sclerosis, systemic lupus erythematosus, or rheumatoid arthritis.
-It may affect the mouth, eyes, respiratory tract, musculoskeletal system, peripheral nerves, as well as the skin, liver, or gut—the usual sites of acute GVHD.
+Chronic GVHD may affect the mouth, eyes, respiratory tract, musculoskeletal system, peripheral nerves, as well as the skin, liver, or gut—the usual sites of acute GVHD.

-The use of photopheresis as a treatment of autoimmune disease is based on the premise that the pathogenic lymphocytes form an expanded clone of cells, which are then damaged when exposed to light.
+The use of ECP as a treatment of autoimmune disease is based on the premise that the pathogenic lymphocytes form an expanded clone of cells, which are damaged when exposed to UV light in the presence of 8-MOP.
 It is hypothesized that the resulting damage induces a population of circulating suppressor T-cells targeted against the light-damaged cells.
 It is further hypothesized that these suppressor T-cells are targeted at a component of the cell that is common to the entire clone of abnormal cells (i.e., not just the light-sensitized cells), thus inducing a systemic effect.
-However, although scleroderma and other autoimmune diseases are associated with the presence of circulating antibodies, it is not certain how these antibodies are related to the pathogenesis of the disease.
-Photopheresis is not associated with consistent changes in autoantibodylevels.
+However, although scleroderma and other autoimmune diseases are associated with the presence of circulating autoantibodies, it is unknown how these antibodies are related to the pathogenesis of the disease.
+Photopheresis is not associated with consistent changes in autoantibody levels.

 Cutaneous T-Cell Lymphoma